 Maybe I’ve been hiding under a Disney rock.
 But every year it seems that my family and I would always watch the Candlelight Processional in passing (as in on the way to the Norway ride) or miss it entirely.
 Never really taking the time to slow down and enjoy the season, I had no idea how much we were missing out.
 Literally.
 So when our family of four attended Our First Walt Disney World Candlelight Processional, I was making a point for us to really slow down and take in the Disney magic of Christmas.
 And I was floored.
-Here’s what you need to know for the 2015 Disney Candlelight Processional, which you and your family can still enjoy now through the end of December.
+Here’s what you need to know, with Disney Candlelight Processional tips for your visit, which you and your family can still enjoy now through the end of December.

 The Walt Disney World Candlelight Processional is located at Epcot, at The American Adventure Outdoor Pavilion (smack dab in the middle of the World Showcase).
 You will need theme park admission to see this performance.
 It’s about a 35-45 minute show where folks are seated to enjoy Christmas merriment and AMAZING sounds of the season.
 But before you plant your family on a bench, here’s what I learned about the 2015 Candlelight Processional: